Williams Kastner

 Williams Kastner is a law firm headquartered in the Two Union Square building in Seattle, Washington.
 The firm is ranked number 10 on the list of the Puget Sound area's largest law firms by the Puget Sound Business Journal.

+Overview

-Williams Kastner has an additional office in Portland, Oregon.
+Williams Kastner has additional offices in Portland, Oregon and Spokane, Washington.
 It has a strategic affiliation with the Duan & Duan law firm, which has offices throughout China.
 The firm is generally known for representing and counseling industrial companies, financial institutions, private investment funds, government entities, educational institutions, charitable and cultural organizations, and individuals with estate and trust issues.

-Organization name
+Legal name

 The legal name of the firm is Williams, Kastner & Gibbs PLLC, however the company markets itself as Williams Kastner.
 The company shortened its name to Williams Kastner in 2006 as part of a rebranding of the firm.
 Occasionally, the firm is colloquially referred to as Williams, Kastner & Gibbs or WK&G. Previous organization names include Eggerman & Rosling; Eggerman, Rosling & Williams; Rosling, Williams, Lanza & Kastner; and Williams, Lanza, Kastner & Gibbs.